 Herod Antipas, son of Herod the Great, played a significant role in the ministries of John the Baptist and Jesus Christ.
 Joseph Bowling relates the history of this cunning and self-serving tetrarch of Galilee and Perea.

-To some, Barabbas is nothing more than an interesting detail in the drama of Christ's trial and condemnation.
-However, his presence during that crucial event contains significant implications for us and our pre-Passover self-examination.
+To some, Barabbas is nothing more than an interesting detail in Christ's trial.
+However, his presence during that event contains significant implications for us.

 Do we tend to shirk responsibility by 'passing the buck'?
 David Maas explores why we do this and proposes a solution for shouldering our responsibilities—and growing in character.